thomassuedbroecker/go-access-postgres-create-table-insert-data/README.md

 * [How to get a file via GitHub APIs](https://stackoverflow.com/questions/9272535/how-to-get-a-file-via-github-apis)
 * [Go by Example: JSON](https://gobyexample.com/json)
 * [Access HTTP response as string in Go](https://stackoverflow.com/questions/38673673/access-http-response-as-string-in-go)

+### Run the example application

+This are the step you need to follow to run the example.

+>Note: You need a running PostgresSQL database somewhere

 ### Step 1: Git clone